-A SMALL number of supply chain workers for Hinkley Point C (HPC) have participated in strike action over pay concerns with EDF.
+A SMALL number of supply chain workers for Hinkley Point C (HPC) have participated in strike action over pay concerns.

-It’s the second time since October 2024 that strike action has taken place, as engineering and design workers are locked in a dispute with EDF over pay.
+It’s the second time since October 2024 that strike action has taken place, as engineering and design workers are locked in a dispute with a supplier over pay.

 Members of the trade union, Prospect, who are working for Alten on EDF’s Edvance Project, took part in strike action at the company’s Bristol offices for 24 hours from midnight on Tuesday, November 5.